Xorast/Trinity-Project/README.md

 With the help of the Code Institute Staff.

 ## OVERVIEW

-This website makes available a tool developed by Trinity College teams.
+Trinity College has a desktop application that is shared locally.
+They want to make this tool available to all researchers worldwide and to do so they decided to go for a web app.
+This project is the web app.

-This tool enable to determine the "base flow" of a karst system (output) from data uploaded to the website, such as date/flow/rain (input).
+This tool enables mainly to determine an important characteristic of a karst (underground water) system : its "base flow" (output data) from data uploaded (input data) to the website, such as date/flow/rain,...

-Several methods are used to determine it and can be compared.
+Several methods are used to determine the base flow and can be compared.
 Other outputs are made available.

-The website consist of two parts :
+The website consists of two parts :
    * Calculations [Test Driven Development]
-   * Presentation of the outputs : dynamics charts [DC/Crossfilter/D3]
+   * Presentation of the outputs : data visualisation with dynamics charts [DC/Crossfilter/D3]

 ## WHO IS THIS WEBSITE FOR ?